daq-tools/pyinfluxql/README.rst

 *****
 About
 *****
-A query generator for the `InfluxDB SQL query syntax`_.
+A query generator for the SQL dialect of the `Influx Query Language (InfluxQL)`_.
 Like SQLAlchemy but for InfluxDB.
 Consider this an experimental WIP.

-.. _InfluxDB SQL query syntax: https://influxdb.com/docs/v0.9/query_language/query_syntax.html/
+.. _Influx Query Language (InfluxQL): https://docs.influxdata.com/influxdb/v1.8/query_language/

 ********